KatsuteDev/Mal4J/README.md

 ### Local Tests

-For local tests you can use JDK8+, however only methods in the Java 8 API may be used.
+For local tests you can use Java 8+, however only methods in the Java 8 API may be used.
 The `src/main/java9` and `src/main/java11` folders should not be marked as a source root.

 Run tests locally by adding a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.